-It has been a heart-wrenching start to the year, with countless stories of devastation emerging around the Australian bushfires.
+It has been a trying few days for thousands of people across NSW as flood waters continue to rise.
 To all our clients affected by this disaster, we are on standby and ready to do everything we can to help – if you need us, we are here.

 We know making decisions in the middle of something as catastrophic as a natural disaster can be difficult.
 And, unfortunately, investment properties are not immune from impact when Mother Nature strikes – disrupting lives, damaging homes and contents, and causing financial losses.

 Knowing how to respond in times of disaster makes the claims process easier and helps to minimise financial and emotional stress.
 That is where we come in!
 We are here to help – if your property, or one you manage, is damaged due to a natural disaster, check out the below tips designed to guide you through the insurance claim: